MicrosoftDocs/Viva/Viva/glint/setup/quick-guide-confidentiality.md

 The chart tells us that:
 - Dave’s team, with only one (1) respondent, is insufficient.
 It does not meet the minimum confidentiality threshold of five (5) required respondents, therefore, the score from Dave’s team is not displayed.
-- Michelle’s team has the next smallest number of respondents, and her team has met the minimum threshold of five (5) required respondents.
+- Michelle’s team has the next smallest number of respondents, and her team met the minimum threshold of five (5) required respondents.
 However, by displaying Michelle’s team’s score, it may become possible to deduce Dave’s team score using simple math.
 With calculation, the one respondent on Dave’s team can be discovered, breaching that individual respondent’s confidentiality.
-In turn, Michelle’s team scores will be suppressed and not visible.
+In turn, Michelle’s team scores are suppressed and not visible.
 - If Dave’s team had two (2) respondents it would be difficult to calculate both individual scores, so Michelle’s team’s score would be displayed.
 > [!NOTE]
 > Dave’s team score, even with two (2) respondents, won't be shown because it still doesn't meet the confidentiality threshold.

-## Additional Resources
+## More Resources
 Refer to the following pages for additional guidance:
 >**Microsoft Learn Documentation**
 - [How Viva Glint helps you protect your data privacy](https://learn.microsoft.com/en-us/viva/glint/setup/viva-glint-survey-privacy)